baturner51/Ben-Turner-s-Mxdwn-Games-Portfolio/README.md

 # About Me
 I am a 3rd-year writing major at Loyola University Maryland, currently interested in becoming an author.
 I love writing fiction.
 Video games, and movies are my primary sources of inspiration, though, rather than literature.
 In my free time, I love listening to music.
-During the fall semester of my Junior year, I partook in a writing internship with Mxdwn games, writing articles about current events in the video games industry.
+<br> During the fall semester of my Junior year, I partook in a writing internship with Mxdwn games, writing articles about current events in the video games industry.

 ***
 ### Education: